 What Scenario Questions Look Like

-CISSP questions aren't about recalling facts—they present scenarios where you must choose the best answer among multiple correct options.
-Here's an example:
+CISSP questions are not about recalling facts.
+Instead, they present scenarios where you must choose the best answer among multiple correct options.
+Here is an example of what that looks like:

 Sample Scenario Question